CharlieMcGoldrick/synaptic-surge/README.md

 Weaknesses

 - Black and yellow lines on homepage don't really work.
-I understand that it's part of his book 'Smarter Not Harder' but it doesn't fit the otherwise clean blue and white colour scheme
+I understand that it's part of his book *Smarter Not Harder* but it doesn't fit the otherwise clean blue and white colour scheme
 - Articles could be broken up into sub-categories
 - Generally responsive but navigation doesn't display properly on mobile

 [Biohacking Collective](https://biohackingcollective.com/)

 Strengths

 - Responsive